SDSU Student Accounts

 - Enter your MyState Username and create a password that is 8-16 characters.
 It must include at least one number.
 Click Reset Password.

-Utilize your Jacks email address provided in your Acceptance email and your MyState password to log in.
+Utilize your Jacks email address and your MyState password to log in.

 Please check your Jacks e-mail account regularly because it is used for many administrative and financial notices.